tsmith93/STAT545A-Participation/README.md

 # STAT545A-Participation
 Repository for STAT 545A participation activities

+In this repository, you will find

+-This README
-In this repository, you will find folders containing .cmd files for each class activity.
-Below are links to each file.
+-Folders containing .cmd files for each class activity -An .RProj file for this repository

+Access participation files for each class by clicking the links below:

 - [Class 1]
 - [Class 2]